Beside the Mountain

 • Strawberries: The strawberries can be fresh or frozen!

-• Dates: I like to use big gooey medjool dates, they are my favorite with a caramel like flavor.
-However any dates can be used as long as they are soaked in hot water first to become soft.
+• Dates: I like to use big gooey medjool dates, they are my favorite with a caramel-like flavour.
+However, any dates can be used as long as they are soaked in hot water first to soften.

 • Milk: Any milk can be used to make this recipe.
 I like to use almond milk to make these cheesecakes dairy-free.

-• Coconut oil and honey: Both ingredients need to be liquidy to help blend everything well.
+• Coconut oil and honey: Both ingredients need to be liquid to help blend everything well.
 Melt the honey and the coconut oil slowly before adding them to the blender.
-Using honey makes this a naturally sweetened cheesecake, no sugar is used in this cheesecake recipe.
+Using honey makes this a naturally sweetened cheesecake; no sugar is used in this cheesecake recipe.

 See recipe card below for exact ingredient quantities.